What we do with your information

 • To detect spam and automated submissions.

-We do not sell your data, and we do not use it for ad retargeting.
+We never sell your data to advertisers or data brokers, and we do not use it for ad retargeting.

 Who else sees it

-We use a small number of third-party services to operate Patria.
+We use a small number of third-party services to operate Patria Citizenship, and the on-the-ground filing in Italy is handled by a qualified specialist there once your case is qualified.
 Each only sees the data it needs:

 • Render — hosts the website; sees server logs (IP, user-agent) for security and operations.